irahorecka/ucheck/README.md

 What the Cron job is doing:

 1. Everyday at 8 am
-2. Activate virtual environment to execute `ucheck_script/main.py`
+2. Activate virtual environment to run `ucheck_script/main.py`
-3. Execute `ucheck_script/main.py`, where `main.py` is the demo Python script posted above
+3. Run `ucheck_script/main.py`, where `main.py` is the demo Python script posted above

 You can find more information about setting up a Cron job [here](https://askubuntu.com/questions/2368/how-do-i-set-up-a-cron-job).